cccbr/runningatower/content/docs/040-Finance/index.md

 ![Electronic donation](donate_350.jpg)

 Consider having an electronic payment system for fees and casual donations.
 These may involve a commission charge which, although low, reduces the donation received.
-Implementing this should involve the PCC and PCC treasurer, within a church setting, which may allow gift aid to be recovered and ensure that payments for ringing can be captured in an appropriate account.
+Implementing this should involve the ***[PCC](../170-glossary/#PCC)*** and its treasurer, within a church setting, which may allow gift aid to be recovered and ensure that payments for ringing can be captured in an appropriate account.
 N.B.
 Request for Gift Aid, enabling tax to be reclaimed, only applies to charities and HMRC registered charitable groups.

 ## Payment of Fees